AngDean/Mech-105--Numerical-Methods-Algorithms/README.md

 1. Gas Tank Homework Problem

 ## Note
-Some of these algorithms were designed based off of similar algorithms in my numerical textbook.
+Some of these algorithms were designed based off of similar algorithms in my numerical methods textbook.